fstab50/libtools/docs/permissions.rst

 Required IAM Policy Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are minimal |permissions-link1| permissions required to return valid results for an IAM user.
-If an iam user referenced in the local awscli configuration file does not have adequate permissions to return access key information, **keyup** will simply skip the user and omit the iam user from the key report.
+If an iam user referenced in the local awscli configuration file does not have adequate permissions to return access key information, **libtools** will simply skip the user and omit the iam user from the key report.

 The following IAM policy must be assigned to each IAM user either via group policy assignment or directly attached to the IAM user identity in the AWS Account.